Darryl-Mbae/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Address of variable 'c': 0x7ffc370ef13b
 ```
 > Note that: You can use %p to print addresses (the values of pointers) with printf

+## Storing memory addresses
+Now that we know how to get an address, we can store it in a… pointer! :)
+A pointer is simply the address of a piece of data in memory.
+A pointer variable is a variable that stores the address of that piece of data.
+Like any other variable it needs to be declared.
+General form is:
+var_type *var;

+* The * tells that the variable var is a pointer that points to a var_type.
+* The value of var will be a memory address holding a value of type var_type